Models (band): 1988–current: post-dissolution and reunions

 Models' extended live exposure ensured that they stayed in the public eye when other contemporaries had been forgotten: the band's later work remained popular on radio throughout the 1990s; this, coupled with critical acclaim and cult appeal of earlier work, re-stimulated interest in their work in the latter half of that decade.
 The band reformed for a few gigs in 2000; in 2001 their rarities album Melbourne was released.
 Freud has written two memoirs, I Am The Voice Left From Drinking (2002) and I Am The Voice Left From Rehab (2007); the titles are both taken from "Barbados" and allude to his addiction with drugs and alcohol, and his subsequent recovery attempts.

 Kelly and Matthews formed Absent Friends in early 1989 which included ex-Models members Duffield, Mason and Valentine.
 With Matthews on lead vocals their 1990 hit single, "I Don’t Want to Be with Nobody but You" peaked at No. 4 on the ARIA Charts.
 The associated album, Here's Looking Up Your Address peaked at No. 7.
 Absent Friends disbanded in 1991 and Kelly fronted The Dukes from 1991 to 1994.
 Matthews provided a No. 11 hit with her first solo album Émigré late in 1990.
 She followed with Lily, which peaked at No. 2 in 1992, and provided her best performed single, "The Day You Went Away", which also peaked at No. 2.
+Former drummer Scott was a member of Satellite (1993–1997).
 Matthews and Kelly separated as a couple in the mid-1990s.

 Duffield wrote music (including the theme) for the Australian children's TV series, Round the Twist; and in 2007 composed all music and sound effects for the TV comedy, Kick.
 Duffield teamed up with Phil Kennihan to found a successful advertising music partnership.